Special reception needs of vulnerable groups

 There are no specific measures either in law or in practice to address the needs of these vulnerable categories, except for some additional practical arrangements in place to ensure the provision of medication or nutrition necessary for certain serious chronic illnesses, e.g. diabetes, epilepsy, etc. The law only requires that vulnerability has to be taken into account when deciding on accommodation, but this is applied discretionally, and no guidelines on the application of such a criterion are provided by the SAR.
 In 2018, the SAR adopted new internal rules of procedure whereby social experts provide assistance to its staff during the initial medical examination so as to enable the early identification of vulnerable applicants and their special needs.[3]
 If an applicant is identified as vulnerable, the new rules foresee that the vulnerability will be added to the registration form, including a detailed explanation and a follow-up assessment to be described in an appendix.
 Additionally, an early identification questionnaire was established for applicants who experienced traumatising experiences in order to determine their special needs and to facilitate the referral to adequate psychological or medical care.[4]

 In 2022, the overall lack of due vulnerability assessment and identification remained the most significant omission during the asylum procedure.[5]
-Monitoring in 2022 established that needs assessment was conducted in 67% (145 of 350 cases) when vulnerability or special needs were actually established.[6]
-However, only in 18% of all these cases the files of vulnerable asylum seekers contained vulnerability identification and needs assessment, and only in 7% of them the files contained an attached support plan.
-In none of these cases (0%) the identified vulnerability was taken into account in the first instance decision.
-In the remaining 33% of the cases the registration of asylum seekers was carried out without the presence of a SAR social expert and without any guarantees for early identification of their vulnerabilities, if such existed.
-However, unaccompanied children’s files continue to lack the mandatory social report by the respective statutory child protection service from the Agency for Social Assistance (ASA).
-It has been confirmed that these reports are prepared in practice, but only a very few are shared with the case workers.
-The social reports, if properly prepared and communicated, could play a vital role not only in the asylum procedure, but also after it to outline the measures which need to be taken with respect to the child depending on the outcome of the procedure – rejection or recognition.
-Such mandatory social reports with needs assessment in 2022 could be found just in 24% of the monitored children’s files.[7]
-Moreover, only 1 of these reports contained a proper risk assessment, while the rest were purely formal.
-Thus, in practice the vulnerability assessment is still missing in 33% of the monitored cases.
+Monitoring in 2023 established that the overall lack of vulnerability assessment and identification remained the most significant omission during the asylum procedure.[6]
+The SAR’s social experts attended 50% of the registrations of asylum seekers.
+Out of these, 24% related to cases of unaccompanied children.
+Only in 6% of all these cases the files of vulnerable asylum seekers contained a vulnerability identification and needs assessment, with an attached individualised support plan.
+In none of these cases (0%) the established vulnerability was taken into account in the first instance decision on the asylum claim of the individual involved.
+In the remaining 50% of the cases the registration of asylum seekers was carried out without the presence of a SAR social expert and without any guarantees for early identification of their vulnerabilities.
+Thus, in practice the vulnerability assessment is still missing in 50% of the monitored cases.
 Additionally, needs assessment as well as planning and provision of support measures with respect to applicants with identified vulnerabilities are carried out yet sporadically than systematically.

 An applicant’s belonging to a vulnerable group has to be taken into account by the authorities when deciding on accommodation.[7]
 In practice, except the two safe-zones for unaccompanied children other separate facilities for vulnerable applicants, families, single women or traumatised asylum seekers do not exist in the reception centres.